dray-the-sea/python-exersises/README.md

 pandas:
    1. import the csv file from the Kaggle Titanic competition, explore, modify it, and confirm modifications
    2. import, explore, and clean up a sample workout log

+pandas + matplotlib:
+   1. import data into 2 dataframs, perform operations on the dataframes, and create charts